National Bass West Tournament Rules

-Contestants that register by mail only must be in by 12 p.m.
-Friday prior to the tournament.
+Contestants can sign online prior to the event or on site the morning of the tournament.
 Fishing hours and checkpoints will be disclosed at the registration/start.
-It is each team's responsibility to obtain this information from the tournament director.
+It is each team’s responsibility to obtain this information from the tournament director.
 Starting position will be determined on a number draw.
 For tournament registration please contact region director for current information.

 Conservation and safety is the primary concern of National Bass West.
 Adequate live wells are mandatory on each boat and must provide adequate aeration to maintain fish in good condition.

+Qualifying for the year end Tournament Of Champions (TOC) will be based on fishing a total of five (5) tournaments in any region.
+All tournaments must be fished with the same partner.
 No points may be transferred from one team to another.
-Each member is allowed to fish three (3) events alone and represent the team providing the team fishes at least three (3) events together.
+Each member is allowed to fish two (2) events alone and represent the team providing the team fishes at least three (3) events together.
 A contestant may fish the first event alone without a designated partner and accumulate points when fishing alone providing the other team member does not participate in that event.

 During tournament hours no contestant shall be under the influence of, or in possession of alcohol or any illegal substance in his or her boat.
 An infraction of this rule shall result in immediate disqualification for the offending party.
 No drugs other than prescription will be allowed in the boat or to be consumed while on the water.
 All local, state and lake laws will be enforced.